exo-bespin/exo_bespin/README.rst

 ::

-  conda env create -f environment.yml
+  conda env create -n exo-bespin -f environment.yml

 Lastly, one can activate the newly-created environment with: